Will & Grace: Pilot

 NBC went to sitcom director James Burrows to see what he thought of the homosexual subject matter and if an audience would be interested in the show.
 Burrows liked the idea and when he first read the script in November 1997, he decided that he wanted to direct it.
 Burrows said, "I knew that the boys had captured a genre and a group of characters I have never read before."
 The filming of the pilot began on March 15, 1998.
 The actors behind Will and Grace, Eric McCormack and Debra Messing, were positive about the series and they thought it had the potential to last long on television.
 McCormack said: "When shooting was finished that night, Debra and I were sitting on the couch and looking at each other and I said, 'We're gonna be on this set for a while.'
 And we sort of clasped hands, but we didn't want to say anything beyond that and jinx it."

 The part of Will Truman went to Eric McCormack, who was the first actor cast in the series.
 Having played gay characters several times in his career, McCormack did not have a problem with it and thought his character could become a "poster boy for some gay movement", in the way that DeGeneres became a spokesperson with her character.
 Sean Hayes was invited to audition for Jack after an NBC casting executive saw him in a role in the indie gay romance film Billy's Hollywood Screen Kiss.
 Even though Hayes enjoyed the script when he read it, he threw it away and decided not to try out for the audition until he was sent the script again.
-Megan Mullally initially auditioned for the role of Grace Adler, but admitted that she did not want to audition for the part of Karen.
+Megan Mullally initially auditioned for the role of Grace Adler, but admitted that she did not want to audition for the part of Karen since it seemed too similar to Christine Baranski’s part on Cybill.
+Once Mullally got the role, she was able to put her own spin on the character and add some fun quirks to Karen.
 By contrast, Debra Messing, with whom Mullally had first worked on Ned and Stacey, was initially unsure if she wanted to play the role of Grace.
 The last actor to be cast, she later admitted that director Burrows was the reason for doing Will & Grace.
+The production team once admitted that they got her to finally say yes once she was drunk at a party.